jess789550/Rshiny_FH_Splice_App/README.md

 # How to use
 Use sliders to filter data then press "submit".

-NOTE: Please press "submit" again after using splice variant table column filters.
+To filter the splice variants and prediction scores table Please press "Filter" after using splice variant table column filters.

 Navigate through the different tabs to see the results.